 - Highways and street lighting

-All activities carry risk and it's the responsibility of both Middlesbrough Council and the Street Champion to understand what the specific risks are and how those risks can be kept to a minimum.
+All activities carry risk and it's the responsibility of both Middlesbrough Council and the Street Champion to understand what the specific risks are and how they can be kept to a minimum.
 The council will support Street Champions with necessary equipment, help and guidance where appropriate.

 Organising an event